bonfire-networks/CommonsPub-Server/README.md

 ### Commit & merge workflow

 Please commit your WIP to extension branches (or new feature/fix branches as needed).
-Do not commit directly to `develop` or any of the flavours.
+Avoid commiting directly to `flavour/commonspub` or any of the flavours.
+Once done, merge your branch into `flavour/commonspub`.

-Once done, merge your branch into `develop`.
+If you make changes to core functionality, merge those (and only those) into `flavour/moodlenet`.

-Once tested and working, if you've made improvements to core functionality or relevant extensions (currently all except for `extension/valueflows`), also merge your branch into `flavour/moodlenet`.
+Please **avoid mixing flavours!**

-Please **avoid mixing flavours!** For example, DO NOT merge from `develop`-->`flavour/moodlenet`.
-(The only exception to this rule being that we DO merge changes from `flavour/moodlenet`-->`develop` since upstream MoodleNet development is still happening directly in core modules.)
+For example, DO NOT merge from `flavour/commonspub`-->`flavour/moodlenet`.
+(The only exception to this rule being that we DO merge changes from `flavour/moodlenet`-->`flavour/commonspub` since upstream MoodleNet development is still happening directly in core modules.)

 Regularly merge-request changes from `flavour/moodlenet` to [MoodleNet](https://gitlab.com/moodlenet/backend)'s `develop` branch.